Basics of taxation

 Corporate residency

-- Place of Effective Management (POEM) i.e. where strategic decisions are made
+- Related: place of effective management (POEM) where strategic decisions are made

 - Controlled Foreign Corporation (CFC)

-- determined by economic substance i.e. where headquarters, offices, employees, etc. are
+- This is determined by economic substance i.e. where the headquarters, offices, employees, etc. are.

-- nexus: economic presence (i.e. business activity) in some jurisdiction
+- Related: nexus or economic presence (i.e. business activity) in a jurisdiction

 Double taxation